BND Hamburger Icon

 6 key steps in app development

-Regardless of the project you want to bring to life, the app development process has six key steps.
-Breaking the project down into these simple steps will help you develop your app quickly and efficiently.
+Regardless of the specific app you want to bring to life, the app development process has six key steps.
+Breaking the project down into these simple phases will help you develop your app efficiently.

-1. Idea: Figure out what problem your app solves, who you’re targeting with this app, why its features are important, and whether there are similar apps already out there.
+1. Idea: Figure out what problem your app will solve, who you’re targeting, why its features are important and whether there are similar apps already out there.

 2. Design: Create an interface that lets users easily navigate the app.